 Inside Livraria Lello Bookshop

 After my first attempt to enter was squashed, I was now back again on Monday, and to my relief there wasn’t a queue.
-I bought an entrance ticket for the princely sum of €3 and was told by the staff that this fee would be knocked off any book I purchased.
-That’s not a bad deal, eh?
+I would avoid weekends if possible.

 As soon as I entered, the book-cladded walls weren’t the first thing I noticed.
 With more curves than Marilyn Monroe and Betty Boop put together, the spiral art nouveau staircase carved from wood and finished in the centre with glossy red paint presented a show-stopping entrance.